 A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application.
 A successful SQL injection exploit can read sensitive data from the database, modify database data (Insert/Update/Delete), execute administration operations on the database (such as shutdown the DBMS), recover the content of a given file present on the DBMS file system and in some cases issue commands to the operating system.
 SQL injection attacks are a type of injection attack, in which SQL commands are injected into data-plane input in order to effect the execution of predefined SQL commands.

-Port Information: Port 23 (telnet), 22 (ssh)
+Port Information: Port 23 (telnet) Port 22 (ssh)

-This port is commonly bruteforced for default administrative accounts which usually provide access to network and communications equipment.
+These ports are commonly bruteforced for default root and administrative accounts which usually provide access to servers, network and communications equipment.

-Port Information: Port 5060 (sip)
+Port Information: Port 3389 (ms-wbt-server)